Towards Faithful Model Explanation in NLP: A Survey: Introduction

 \section{Introduction}

-Since the birth of deep learning, end-to-end Neural Networks (NNs) have achieved enormous success on a wide range of NLP tasks \cite{wang_glue_2018, wang_superglue_2019}.
-However, they largely remain a black-box to humans, i.e., lacking \textit{explainability}.
-Recently, numerous methods have been developed to explain how these models work, but there is not yet any unified framework to assess their quality.
+Since the birth of deep learning, end-to-end neural Language Models (LMs) have achieved remarkable success in a wide range of NLP tasks \cite[][i.a.]{clark_think_2018, wang_glue_2018, wang_superglue_2019, zellers_hellaswag_2019, cobbe_training_2021, hendrycks_measuring_2021, sakaguchi_winogrande_2021}.
+However, they largely remain a black-box to humans, i.e., they lack \textbf{explainability}.
+This hinders their real-life application, especially in high-stake scenarios where user trust is crucial.
+To address this issue, a plethora of explanation methods have been developed to shed light on how these LMs work.
+However, there are still many open questions in this field: How do we objectively evaluate the quality of explanation methods?
+How do we choose the most appropriate one(s) for a given use case?
+Does interpretability come at the cost of performance?

-In this survey, we review existing model explanation methods through the lens of \textit{Faithfulness}, the extent to which an explanation accurately reflects a model's reasoning process.
+In this survey, we review over 110 model explanation methods through the lens of \textbf{faithfulness}, a fundamental principle of explanations.
+Faithfulness refers to the extent to which an explanation accurately reflects a model's reasoning process \cite{jacovi_towards_2020}.
+In other words, an explanation should not ``lie'' about the underlying mechanism at work.
+Explanations that lack faithfulness can be dangerous, especially when they still appear \textbf{plausible}, i.e., convincing to humans.
+This can mislead the users into over-trusting the model even if it has unwanted biases.
+In a variety of tasks including recidivism prediction, college acceptance prediction, and credit prediction, it is shown that when a model relies on sensitive features like race and gender, an unfaithful explanation can be exploited to hide these biases, leading users into believing that the model is innocuous \cite{pruthi_learning_2020, slack_fooling_2020}.

+Despite the critical nature of faithfulness, in practice, it is frequently either overlooked or conflated with other principles of explanation, predominantly plausibility \cite{jacovi_towards_2020}.
+Moreover, even in cases where faithfulness is deliberately pursued and assessed, there is still no established consensus on how to quantitatively measure it.
+In cases where faithfulness is evaluated, authors typically commit to a single evaluation method, sometimes underpinned by problematic assumptions (see Secion~\ref{section:faithfulness_evaluation}).
+As a result, faithfulness evaluation results from various studies are often mutually incompatible, leading to a landscape of inconsistent findings.

+Within the scope of this survey, we have chosen to spotlight faithfulness, as it is arguably the most important principle for explainability that remains to be formalized in NLP research.
+Most other principles, such as plausibility, have already received great attention in existing interpretability studies.\footnote{For example, see the encouraging progress on reducing visual noise (i.e., improving plausibility) in Backpropagation-based Methods in Section~\ref{section:backprop_methods}. } Also, they typically have a relatively stable definition and established evaluation methods, setting them apart from the more complicated notion of faithfulness.

+In this survey, we will first clarify the concept of faithfulness itself and synthesize its multifaceted evaluation methodologies.
+Following this, we intend to provide a thorough critique of existing model explanation methods in the context of faithfulness, elucidating their strengths and shortcomings.
+Finally, we will summarize their common merits and remaining challenges, and conclude with potential avenues for further improvement.
+We hope that this survey will contribute to fostering a more transparent and standardized field of interpretability research. \\